Layla Bakery

 With food waste minimisation high on the agenda, Layla Bakery uses leftover croissant dough and turns it into brioche by adding a small amount of sourdough starter for taste.
 The end results are these lovely Cinnamon & Cardamom Rolls.

-Not only are these buns really fluffy in texture, but my most favourite part is also the crystalised crunch of sugars in the filling.
+Not only are these buns really fluffy in texture, but my favourite part is also the crystallised crunch of sugars in the filling.
 Both cinnamon and cardamom spices were quite subtle.
 Whilst the spices weren’t as punchy as Scandinavian buns, it was a beautiful harmonious blend of delicate flavours.
-It wasn’t too sweet either despite the sugary texture.
+It wasn’t too sweet either, despite the crystallised sugar texture.

 Pistachio Cream Brioche at Layla Bakery

-Layla Bakery regularly launches weekend special items.
-Over the weekend I visited, their weekend specials include this Pistachio Cream Brioche as well as the Blood Orange Danish.
-The Pistachio Cream Brioche surprised me in several ways.
+One bite is all it takes to impress with this Pistachio Cream Brioche.
 Firstly, the crispy Craquelin layer on top reminded me of Cantonese Pineapple Buns.
 It’s, of course, different to a Cantonese bun.
 The Craqueline offers a more cookie-like flavour, but a similar sugary crunch in texture.

 At the centre of the bun, there’s a generous amount of pistachio cream piped inside.
 It’s not quite the usual sweet pistachio cream, nor does it carry a fake almond taste to it.
 The pistachio cream was really rich, highlighting more of a raw flavour note that’s bursting with a unique savoury nutty taste.